Khan/aphrodite/README.md

 ## Resetting Style Cache

 The `reset` function can be used to reset the HTML style tag, injection buffer, and injected cache.
-Useful when Aphrodite needs to be teared down and set back up.
+Useful when Aphrodite needs to be torn down and set back up.

 ```js
 import { reset } from 'aphrodite';